ellatrix/administrate/readme.md

 `grunt build`.

-If you're interesting in the development or want to edit files, run `grunt` to continuously compile the modules.
+If you're interested in the development or want to edit files, run `grunt` to continuously compile the modules.
 It should also reload the page after any CSS/JS/PHP changes.